Monsieur Mallah: Doom Patrol

 During Grant Morrison's Doom Patrol run, Mallah has the Brain placed in one of Robotman's bodies.
-In his new body, the Brain confesses to Mallah that he's in love with him.
+In his new body, the Brain confesses to Mallah that he is in love with him.
 Mallah reveals that he feels the same way, and the two kiss.
-However, Robotman's body had developed sentience and vowed never to be enslaved by a brain again; when Mallah placed his lover in the body, he triggered a self-destruct mechanism, which explodes as they kiss.

-The two later resurface (the Brain back to floating in a jar), with no explanation of how they survived the explosion.
-The Brotherhood begins raiding genetic research facilities to unlock the secrets of cloning and create a new body for the Brain, so he and Monsieur Mallah can resume their romance.
-After a short while the Brain's new clone body begins to break down, so he has Mallah rip off his head and put his brain back into another jar.
+However, they are both seemingly killed by a self-destruct mechanism inside Robotman's body.
+The two later resurface (the Brain back to floating in a jar), with no explanation of how they survived.

-In the Salvation Run storyline, the Brain and Monsieur Mallah appear amongst the villains that were sent to the planet Cygnus 4019.
+In the Salvation Run storyline, the Brain and Monsieur Mallah appear amongst the villains who were sent to the planet Cygnus 4019.
 The Brain and Mallah arrive at Joker's camp, and Mallah asks Gorilla Grodd to speak with him away from the others.
-Mallah proposes to Grodd that as fellow gorillas, the natural kings of the jungle, they should team up and, through their combined might, rule the entire place by themselves.
+Mallah proposes to Grodd that, as fellow gorillas and the natural kings of the jungle, they should team up and, through their combined might, rule the entire place by themselves.
 Grodd laughs at Mallah for considering himself, an "absurd science experiment", comparable to "a proud child of Gorilla City".
-Mallah strikes Grodd and calls him a beast, causing Grodd to fly into a rage and try to kill him.
-Although Mallah also has a gun and shoots Grodd several times, Grodd still has the upper hand, and is about to kill Mallah when the Brain interjects, pleading for Mallah's life.
-Thinking better of it, Grodd picks the Brain up and beats Mallah to death with the Brain, smashing the Brain's protective hull in the process and killing him as well.
-Before breathing his last breath, Monsieur Mallah says he dies happy taking solace in that he and the Brain will finally be able to be together forever.
+Mallah strikes Grodd and calls him a beast, causing Grodd to fly into a rage and kill him and the Brain.